 A closer look at the seam

-This pattern was created by ChemKnits for your personal or charity use.
-This pattern is not to be re-published in any other way without the permission of the author.
-Please send a picture of your project to chemknitsblog@gmail.com when you've finished your afghan, I'd love to see your creation! © 2010 ChemKnits
+This this pattern was created by ChemKnits for your personal or charity use.
+This pattern is not to be replicated, sold or redistributed without permission from ChemKnits. © 2010 ChemKnits Please send a picture of your project to chemknitsblog@gmail.com when you've finished your afghan, I'd love to see your creation!

 just a thought, but try a russian join, so that there are no loose ends to weave in. takes a second or two each time you need to add in a new yarn, but saves time and frustration in the end.